-These user interface designs all pushed the envelope and delighted users - read on for a burst of inspiration!
+These inspiring user interface designs all pushed the envelope and delighted users.

 In these days of intuitive touchscreens and intelligent iPhone apps, your audience is not going to put any work into using your product, app or operating system – they'll expect it to be obvious.
 No one is going to read a lengthy, detailed instruction manual; instead, the UI design should guide your customer through to achieving their goals – doing all the hard work so the user doesn't have to.

 To inspire you, we've gathered together some recent examples of user interfaces that do it right; that keep it simple (unlike some of the most iconic user interfaces in movie history...) and don't distract from the function.

 So read on and discover cutting edge and well thought out products, apps, and operating systems that focus on creating a great user experience through design...

 Apple may have come under fire recently, for things like the debacle over Maps, and the continuing debate over its use of skeumorphism.
 But sometimes it's good to stand back and look at the big picture: how Apple revolutionised the computer interface in a way that has influenced and shaped everything that's come about since.